XiangchiSong/JobFed/README.md

 # [IJCAI 2025] JobFed: Joint Optimization for Balancing Generalization and Personalization of Hierarchical Federated Learning in Large-scale IoT Environments

+## Table of Contents
+* Supplementary Material 1 - Appendix: Technical details and results analysis of the paper.
+* Supplementary Material 2 - Data Records: Data records in .pkl format for all experiments in this paper.

 <!--Appendix and Data Records in Supplementary Materials for IJCAI 2025 [JobFed: Joint Optimization for Balancing Generalization and Personalization of Hierarchical Federated Learning in Large-scale IoT Environments] by *Xiangchi Song, Arogya Kharel, Eunkyoung Jee*, and *In-Young Ko*.
 School of Computing,  Korea Advanced Institute of Science and Technology,  Daejeon, Republic of Korea.

 ## Table of Contents